DONGChuan/DONGChuan.github.io/_posts/2016-04-20-MySQL-Index.md

 WHERE m.age=20 AND m.city='Paris'
 {% endhighlight %}

-So we could consider about setting index for age, city in `WHERE` or username in `JOIN`. **Only one index can be used per SELECT/statement in the query**
+⋅⋅⋅So we could consider about setting index for age, city in `WHERE` or username in `JOIN`. **Only one index can be used per SELECT/statement in the query**

 > Index works with these operators <,<=,=,>,>=,between,in and like (Only for expression not beginning with
   % or _).